 - MintMCP deploys STDIO-based MCP servers in minutes through one-click deployment, streamlining the infrastructure setup process

-- MintMCP provides automatic OAuth wrapping for compatible MCP servers, reducing manual authentication configuration
+- MintMCP provides OAuth brokering for stdio and hosted MCP servers, reducing manual authentication configuration

 - TrueFoundry provides a unified AI control plane combining LLM Gateway, MCP Gateway, and Agent Gateway with public references often citing best-case overhead around a few milliseconds, while actual latency depends on deployment configuration and workload

-- IBM ContextForge offers Apache 2.0 open-source licensing with multi-gateway federation, with recent releases still in release candidate status
+- IBM ContextForge offers Apache 2.0 open-source licensing with multi-gateway federation; teams should verify the latest release status and support options before production deployment

 Understanding the Enterprise AI Infrastructure Landscape